gyorilab/mira/docs/training_material.md

 The expression created can now be passed into any method or constructor that requires a rate-law.
 We can also pass the result of `safe_parse_expr` to the `SympyExprStr` constructor which accepts types `str`, `float`,`int`, and `sympy.Expr` to convert it to a `SympyExprStr` object which is a subclass of the `sympy.Expr` class.
 `sympy.Expr` and `SympyExprStr` objects can be used interchangeably.
-For consistency's sake through this documentation, we will convert all `sympy.Expr` expression to `SympyExprStr` objects.
+For consistency's sake throughout this documentation, we will convert all `sympy.Expr` expression to `SympyExprStr` objects.

+Additionally, there will be code examples used in this document that pass in a `sympy.Symbol`, `sympy.Float`, or `sympy.Integer` object to an argument that expects a `sympy.Expr` or `SympyExprStr` object.
+This is allowed because the three former sympy object classes mentioned are all subclasses of `sympy.Expr`.

 **Creating a rate-law using `safe_parse_expr` and passing it into `SympyExprStr`**